October 9, 2019

 The Employment Appeal Tribunal (EAT) has confirmed that an employee was entitled to whistleblowing protection when she had a reasonable belief that alleged data protection breaches by her employer were in the public interest.

 The employee worked for a small charity which among other things supports victims of domestic violence.
 Due to performance concerns, the employee’s probationary period was extended.
 The employee subsequently raised concerns that, given the nature of the sensitive and confidential personal information she dealt with, the charity was in breach of data protection legislation by failing to provide her with her own mobile phone and also with secure storage facilities to hold client records.
 The employer subsequently terminated her employment on performance grounds.
-The employee brought a claim that she had been automatically unfair dismissed for blowing the whistle.
+The employee brought a claim that she had been automatically unfairly dismissed for blowing the whistle.

 The employment tribunal found that the complaints raised by the employee were not in the public interest as they concerned her own contractual position, which prevented her from succeeding in her whistleblowing claim.
 However, on appeal, the EAT disagreed.
 The employment